 The ichneumon fly is is actually a wasp belonging to the ichneumonoidea superfamily.
 This diverse group of insects lay their eggs on or in other insects setting into motion a synchronized chain of events that defies any sense of morality.
 The endoparasitic ichneumon wasps insert their eggs into the body of their host (e.g., caterpillars, aphids, or spiders).
 The larvae upon hatching carefully ingest their host’s internal organs – first devouring the non-essential tissues saving the vital organs for last so as to prolong the life of their meal.
 The ectoparasitic ichneumons sting and paralyze the host before laying eggs on the exterior of the host’s body.
 The paralysis is permanent but the host remains alive.
 Once the eggs hatch the larvae penetrate the host’s body and again selectively devour the incapacitated but fully alive host little by little, sustaining the live fresh meal as long as possible.

 This process is, to say the least, horrifying to contemplate.
 We humans do not cope well with the notion of parasites on or in our body.
 Think of the circus that ensues when a child comes home from school with head lice.
-Think of the horror and shame associated with pubic lice.
+And then there is the horror and shame associated with pubic lice.
 How about scabies or tape worms?
 People don’t even like to hear that approximately 10% of our body mass is that of our essential parasitic partners (bacteria).
 One does not have to use much imagination to shudder with the notion of being slowly devoured from within.
 ‘Alien’ – need I say more.

 The ichneumon reproduction contrivance became the supreme challenge to the morality of the designer.
-Gould wrote of the 19th Century theologians who attempted to resolve this dilemma by anthropomorphizing the mother’s love for its progeny and by downplaying the implications of the plight of the host.
+Gould wrote of the 19th Century theologians who attempted to resolve this dilemma by anthropomorphizing the mother’s love for its progeny and by downplaying the plight of the host.
 They also suggested that this approach may be adaptive for humans as the predation has the effect of minimizing crop loss due to the ravenous appetites of living caterpillars.
 Finally, they argued that animals are not moral agents, and that they thus must feel little, if any pain.
 They suggested that lower life forms and even “primitive people suffer less than advanced and cultured folk.
 It was also believed during this Victorian era that consciousness was only within the realm of man.
 Needless to say, these arguments fail to resolve the dilemma if one contends that there is a “lurking goodness behind everything.”
 Darwin wrote in a 1856 note to Joseph Hooker:

 “What a book a devil’s chaplain might write on the clumsy, wasteful, blundering, low, and horribly cruel works of nature!”